ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

   in these instructions need be executed in a terminal of a user's local system, and not on the remote system where `start-rserver.sh` was exectuted.

-#### Non-Interactive
+#### b.
+Non-Interactive

-The steps for launching an interactive job can be integrated into a script and submitting non-interactvely for a quicker deployment of a compute node instance of `RStudio Server`.
+The steps for launching an interactive job can be integrated into a script and submitted non-interactvely for a quicker deployment of a `RStudio Server` instance on a compute node.
 Instructions outling how to do this are located [here](https://github.com/ucr-hpcc/hpcc_slurm_examples/blob/master/rstudio-server/README.md#non-interactive).